 Medicare Advantage

-Medicare Advantage Plans, aka Medicare Part C, Overview
+Medicare Advantage Plans (Medicare Part C) Overview

 Medicare Advantage is a Medicare-approved plan from a private insurance company that offers an alternative to original Medicare for your health and drug coverage.
-These “bundled” plans include Part A, Part B and usually Part D. Plans may have lower out-of-pocket costs than only using Medicare Part A and Part B, but if you enroll in a Medicare Advantage plan, you will need to use doctors and medical providers that are in the plan’s network and may need a referral to see a specialist.
-Medicare Advantage plans may also offer some extra benefits that don’t come with Part A and Part B, like vision, hearing and dental services.
+These “bundled” plans include Part A, Part B and usually Part D. Plans may have lower out-of-pocket costs than Medicare Part A and Part B, but if you enroll in a Medicare Advantage plan, you will need to use doctors and medical providers that are in the plan’s network and may need a referral to see a specialist.
+Medicare Advantage plans may also offer some extra benefits that don’t come with Part A and Part B, like vision, hearing, and dental services.

 Zero-Premium Advantage Plans